that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

-a# Lexicon StreamDeck Workflow Enhancement

-This repo contains the configuration files and instructions to setup enhanced workflows for Lexicon and StreamDeck integration.

-[WORK IN PROGRESS, DO NOT USE YET]

 ## Enhanced Workflow Control Using Lexicon and a StreamDeck XL

 Starting from Christian's Lexicon blog post [Controlling Lexicon from your Stream Deck](https://discuss.lexicondj.com/t/controlling-lexicon-from-your-stream-deck/54), this project was created to improved the efficiency of initial track preparation workflow using a StreamDeck XL.
 This project enables you to set all hotcues preferences (with your labelling/coloring preferences) while scanning through the track without ever touch your keyboard or mouse.